django-cms/django-cms/docs/topics/menu_system.rst

 A NavigationNode has attributes such as URL, title, parent and children - as one would expect in a navigation tree.

+It also has an ``attr`` attribute, a dictionary that's provided for you to add arbitrary attributes to, rather than placing them directly on the node itself, where they might clash with something.

 .. warning::
     You can't assume that a :py:class:`menus.base.NavigationNode` represents a django CMS Page.
 Firstly, some nodes may represent objects from other applications.
 Secondly, you can't expect to be able to access Page objects via